-- 1. A completed Application for Admission and a \$25 (U.S.) application fee. - 2.
-Official transcripts of most recent high school or college work translated into English. - 3.
-Official TOEFL (internet or computer based) score or ACT/SAT results.
-Alma College will evaluate IELTS on a case by case basis. - 4.
-The Affidavit of Support and Declaration of Finance forms documenting the ability to cover Alma College costs.
+- 1. A completed Application for Admission and a \$25 (U.S.) application fee, or completion of an online application with no application fee. - 2.
+Official transcripts of most recent high school or college work translated into English. - Official TOEFL (internet or computer based) score or ACT/SAT results.
+Alma College will evaluate IELTS on a case by case basis. - The Affidavit of Support and Declaration of Finance forms documenting the ability to cover Alma College costs.